mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ###### AMEROS subsector

-aquifers and even add spin to Ameros, which would otherwise be tidally locked to the system’s circumbinary pair.
+aquifers and even add spin to Ameros, which would otherwise be tidally locked to the system's circumbinary pair.
 Hortalez is considering their pitch but Metamorph has expressed concerns that mixing the two approaches could have unexpected and possibly disastrous results.